 One of the most iconic images of Prague is the Charles Bridge.
 If you have ever seen a postcard picture of Prague, chances are it was taken of the Charles Bridge at sunrise as the mist rises off the Vltava River.
 Well, you have got to go see it live right?

-The reason the Charles Bridge is loved so much is because it’s pretty much the perfect medieval bridge with a stone arch of note that crosses the Vltava River.
+The reason the Charles Bridge is loved so much is that it’s pretty much the perfect medieval bridge with a stone arch of note that crosses the Vltava River.
 You don’t want to go and see it in the daytime though, it’ll be covered in traffic and tourists.
 To do it justice you have to get the postcard shot and see it in the sunrise silence.

 Every day on the hour, between 9 am and 11 pm, the clock, instead of having a cuckoo come out of it, has the “Walk of the Apostles” happen instead.
 12 figurines of the Apostles make their way to the tower’s window for everyone to see – super cool especially as it’s technology from the 1400s.

-Luckily, the Prague Astronomical Clock is in the Old Town of Prague, and Prague wears its history on its sleeve so to speak.
+Luckily, the Prague Astronomical Clock is in the old town of Prague, and Prague wears its history on its sleeve so to speak.
 There are historical buildings everywhere in this ancient city as it was never bombed during the war, so everything this full of ancient atmosphere and architecture.
-Stroll around the Old Town drinking it all in.
+Stroll around the old town drinking it all in.

 You kind of have to see the St. Vitus Cathedral and Prague Castle whilst you’re there as they are a big hit with tourists and a great resemblance to the countries faith and history.
 Plus, again, they are architecturally beautiful too.